hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. New valid Candidate Roster created with no subsequent one sent by app.
 Verify accept.
 2. New valid Candidate Roster created with subsequent one sent by app.
 Verify accept.
-3. Invalid roster(s) sent.
+3. Invalid roster(s) sent by the app.
 Verify reject.
-4. Empty roster(s) sent.
+4. Empty roster(s) sent by the app.
 Verify reject.
 5. Node Failures During Roster Change: What happens if nodes fails or disconnects during a roster change?
 Verify valid node successfully reconnects.
 6. Concurrent Roster Updates: What if we make multiple roster updates concurrently?
 Verify no effect on adoption.
-7. Rosters with nodes with zero or maximum shares.
-What happens?
 8. Roster recovery?
-Node receives roster, crashes.
-Wakes up … ?
+Node receives candidate roster, crashes.
+Wakes up, reconnects.
+Verify recovery.
 9. What testing do we need for genesis new network?
-10. What testing do we need for an already new network with no previous TSS upgrade
+10. What end to end testing do we need for brand new network that uses the TSS signature scheme to sign its blocks?
-11. What testing do we need for an already new network with previous TSS upgrade

 ### Metrics